top of page

 That should set off the domino effect.
 Consider this scenario.
 The sixth-fastest recruit (a 4:10 miler) at North Carolina ends up signing with Coastal Carolina, Marshall or Butler.
 A 4:15 miler loses his offer from Coastal Carolina and ends up signing with a D2 or Juco school.
 The 4:22 miler who would have signed with the D2 school a few years ago starts looking at D3 and NAIA opportunities where he can eventually make his school's varsity team.

 In the end, the reduction of roster spots at the D1 Power Five colleges will end up increasing the talent level at every other collegiate division.
-Unfortunately, it's conceivable that the House-related financial pressures placed on revenue-producing sports may become so great that D1 colleges began cutting entire Olympic sports programs to balance the athletics budget.
+Unfortunately, it's conceivable that the House-related financial pressures placed on revenue-producing sports may become so great that D1 colleges begin cutting entire Olympic sports programs to balance the athletics budget.

 Thankfully, fewer D1 roster spots doesn't necessarily mean that collegiate XC/T&F participation will fall.
 Many NAIA schools rely on sports programs to drive enrollment, and two Nebraska-based coaches told me that they think the local NAIA programs have plenty of roster space to accommodate more athletes.
 I've gotten similar feedback regarding opportunities at D2 and D3 programs, although it's still unclear how D2/D3 programs will be impacted by athletes cut from or not recruited by D1 programs.